-Short stature is defined as a height that is 2 or more standard deviations below the mean for age and gender within a population (below the 2.5th percentile).
+Short stature is defined as a height that is 2 or more standard deviations below the mean for age and sex within a population (below the 2.5th percentile).

 About 2% of all children, or more than 1 million children in the US, present with short stature.
 Boys come to medical attention because of short stature more frequently than girls.
 However, one study found that 38% of boys and 20% of girls who were referred were of normal height, the referral being due to errors in measurement, errors in plotting on the growth chart, or failure to account for the child's genetic height potential.